We are the perfect collision of two worlds, being a coffee & nut company, so why wouldn’t we experiment with nut milks?

-Cody Gallagher, Ferris west side coffee shop Barista, concocts all the Ferris coffee shop's specialty drinks.
-You could say he is a sort of coffee mixologist!
-He has been experimenting with non-dairy milks for some time now.
-He noticed that many milk alternatives in the marketplace lack nutritional value and do not steam well for a latte.
-This is what motivated him to experiment with a healthy and steam-able plant based milk.
+We concoct all the coffee shop's specialty drinks through research and development.
+We have been experimenting with non-dairy milks for some time now and noticed that many milk alternatives in the marketplace lack nutritional value and do not steam well for a latte.
+This is what motivated us to experiment with a healthy and steam-able plant based milk.

-All raw nuts that he uses come from our retail shop.
-He usually blends several types of nuts into one milk.
+All raw nuts that we uses come from our retail shop.
+We usually blend several types of nuts into one milk.
 This makes the milk more complex, and not just one single flavor profile.
-Cody has discovered that each nut has unique components that when combined, lend to a chemistry and taste on par with dairy milk.
+We discovered that each nut has unique components that when combined, lend to a chemistry and taste on par with dairy milk.
 Below are qualities of some of the nuts he uses and what each contributes to the milk.

 - Macadamias - Fatty and buttery.